 Marketing Insider Group, (68%) of Americans say exclusive offers are more important than traditional coupons that are available to everyone.

-Choosing not to integrate coupon campaigns in your marketing strategy, you will be missing out on a big opportunity, that certainly your competitors will take advantage.
+Choosing not to integrate coupon campaigns into your marketing strategy, you will be missing out on a big opportunity, that certainly your competitors will take advantage of.

 Now let's start discovering the basics of coupon marketing...

 Coupons and promotions are an effective way to boost short-term sales, as it's an excellent way to get rid of excess inventory and increase traffic.
 However, while that is often true, it is only one factor and regularly using coupon campaigns for only this purpose, will result in attracting bargain hunters or customers with low lifetime usage and end up sabotaging the company's branding.